esdoc/esdoc/doc/src/documents/customize.html.md

 ---

 # Customize
-if you want to customize output, can choose following way.
+If you want to customize output, can choose following way.

-- includes style sheet and script to output.
+- Includes style sheet and script to output.
-  - see ``styles`` and ``scripts`` in [Config](config.html)
+  - To see ``styles`` and ``scripts`` in [Config](config.html)
+  - And can use ``dump.json`` in ESDoc output directory.
-- uses ESDoc API and implements your publisher.
+- Uses ESDoc API and implements your publisher.

 # API
 ```javascript